 It is also important that the handicapper and/or service be open and honest in all communications.
 If you send them an email, do they respond immediately (within an hour or two)?

 And who responds?
-Is it just some customer service hack or is it the actual handicapper (in The Saturday Edge’s case I am the CS hack 😊)?
+Is it just some customer service hack or is it the actual handicapper (in The Daily Sports Edge’s case I am the CS hack 😊)?